skypilot-org/skypilot/README.md

 _Cost saving_
 * Run jobs on **spot instances** with **automatic recovery** from preemptions
-* Hands-free life cycle: **automatically stop idle clusters**
+* Hands-free cluster management: **automatically stopping idle clusters**
 * One-click use of **TPUs**, for high-performance, cost-effective training
-* Automatically benchmark and find the best hardware for your job
+* Automatically benchmark and find the cheapest hardware for your job

 ## Getting Started
 You can find our documentation [here](https://skypilot.readthedocs.io/en/latest/).